List of Alpha Gamma Delta chapters

 Alpha Gamma Delta is an international women's fraternity, founded on May 30, 1904, at Syracuse University.
 It has installed approximately 200 collegiate chapters and 250 alumnae chapters across the United States and Canada.

 Collegiate chapters

-Following is a list of the fraternity's collegiate chapters in charter order.
-Active chapters noted in bold, inactive chapters and institutions are noted in italics.
 Alpha Gamma Delta's collegiate chapters are named by geographical region.
 Northeastern chapter designations begin with Alpha, Lambda, or Zeta.
 Midwest designations begin with Beta, and West Coast chapters begin with Delta.
-Mid-South American chapters begin with Epsilon or Kappa, while most southern chapters are designated at Gamma, Nu, or Theta.
+Mid-South chapters begin with Epsilon or Kappa, while most Southern chapters are designated as Gamma, Nu, or Theta.